 - Ignoring code violations and property defects that cause winter hazards

 In these kinds of situations, the Act does not shield the property owner from liability.
-In addition, a court recently ruled that the Act’s liability protection does not apply in cases where an injury occurs in a parking lot instead a sidewalk.
+In addition, a court recently ruled that the Act’s liability protection does not apply in cases where an injury occurs in a parking lot instead of a sidewalk.

 In each case, the facts need to be carefully investigated to determine the actual cause of the dangerous conditions.
 If an “unnatural accumulation” of ice or snow caused you to slip and fall, the owner or manager of the property where you were injured could be held liable.
 That is why it’s important to speak with a lawyer who is well versed in the Snow and Ice Removal Act.
 The personal injury lawyers at The Collins Law Firm understand the complexities of winter weather slip and falls and can help you determine if you have a premises liability case.
 Schedule your free consultation at 630-527-1595.